softark/yii2-cropper-bs5/README.md

             $fileName = time() . '-' . rand(100000, 999999) . '.png';
             file_put_contents(Yii::getAlias('@imagesPath') . '/' . $fileName, $data);

-            // deleting old image if any
+            // deleting old image file if any
             // $this->filename is the real attribute for the filename
             // customize your code for your attribute if (!$this->isNewRecord && !empty($this->filename)) {